ananya7rai/Yahoo-Finance-stock-predictor/README.md

 ### Dataset Details ###
 - Yahoo Finance - I used Yahoo Finance's dataset and the YFinance Python library for stock data.
 The dataset provides open, high, low, and close prices of every trade day for major listings on Nasdaq.
 I divided the dataset into train (65%) and test (35%) sets for predicting stock values.
-- Quandl - I used Python stock API 'Quandl' to fetch data regarding the stock market in a desired time span and create a dataset for the purpose of stock prediction.
-Quandl contains data in two fromats - Time-series and Table.
-I intended to make heavy use of the table format to extract information regarding different stocks and training the model based on it.
 - - - -

 ### Proposed Architecture ###